umasstr/CRISPR_Screen/README.md

 v.
 I recommend using a Nextseq 500/550 75-cycle high-output kit (or NextSeq 2000 P3 50 cycle kit) for sequencing multiple libraries.
 Minimum coverage should == #guides x 200.
 Allocate cycles as 75 | 8 | 0 | 0 (R1 | I1 |I2 |R2).
 You’re only sequencing from P5 on the U6 end.

 vi.
 Run sequencer in Manual mode, opting for monitoring AND storage on basespace.
-Upload a sample sheet saved as CSV.
+Upload a sample sheet saved as CSV (below is for Nextseq 500/550, Miniseq.
+Nextseq 2000 has different sample sheets).
 Sheet below corresponds to primers above.
 Experiment name should be unique—you’ll need this to download your FASTQs

 ![image](https://user-images.githubusercontent.com/44478133/212574367-89777e3d-237a-4fda-992b-55169fa2c355.png)